ult1m4/alpine-vps/README.md

 # alpine linux vps bootstrapper (chroot install)
-Script set and guide for installing Alpine Linux on VPS and cloud services that do not provide custom ISO uploads
+Script and guide for installing Alpine Linux on VPS or cloud servers without custom-ISO support.

 # why
-I made this to wrestle with my IONOS VPS not having a proper custom iso or KVM console.
-I discovered it runs its gparted image as a bootable drive and doesn't hard write it to the /dev/vda which, when imaging with gparted, would let me take proper control of the system.
+VPS providers may lock you into their own images.
+This script allows you to reimage a disk from friendly GParted Live iso (available on providers like IONOS) into Alpine Linux entirely from a chroot.

 # how

-1. Boot your IONOS VPS into the GParted Live ISO
+1. Boot your VPS into the GParted Live ISO
-   - In the menu, choose “Enter command line prompt” - you could also do it in the GUI, your choice
+   - In the menu, choose “Enter command line prompt” (or use the GUI terminal).

 2. Bring up networking
    ```bash